RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 The Organizations page of the Research Gateway lists all the existing organizational units created, with some details of each organization displayed on the card.
 Clicking on a specific organization shall lead to “View Organization Details” window .

 .. image:: images/ViewOrganizationDetailsPage.png

-Image  - View Organization Details Page

 .. _`Adding AWS Accounts`:

 Adding an AWS account to use in a project
 ---------------------------------------------

 Login into the Research Gateway.
-Click on dropdown bar which is above the header
+Click on dropdown bar which is above the header.
 Choose the  “Settings” option

 .. image:: images/Providersettings.png
    :name: Provider Settings menu item

-Click on  the  “Add New” button.
+Click on  the  “+Add New” button.
 Provider settings page is opened.

 .. image:: images/Provider2.png
    :name: Provider Settings Page

-Image  - Provider Settings Page

 .. image:: images/AddProvider.png
    :name: Add Provider Settings screen

-Image  - Add Provider Settings Page

-Fill in the following details
+Fill the following details

 .. list-table::
    :widths: 50, 50